protesilaos/my-website/_codelog/2023-01-06-re-modus-questions-disability.md

 consider them a gimmick (and is one of the reasons I prefer to do as much as possible within Emacs instead of web apps).
-By the way, I recently bought an Android smartphone, which I only use to make videos while walking: it's accessibility leaves much to be desired and I would rather have those "millions of dollars" invested in some better cause.
+By the way, I recently bought an Android smartphone, which I only use to make videos while walking: its accessibility leaves much to be desired and I would rather have those "millions of dollars" invested in some better cause.

 Companies have a built-in incentive to reinvent their design every few